Title: Alternative Work Arrangements

 Review Period: 5 years

 Relates to: executive staff, senior staff, and staff

-Please note: Compressed Work Week and Telecommuting must be submitted as part of the Staff Hybrid Work Program request.
-They are no longer part of the AWA Policy.
-Flexible Work Weeks/Flextime - on campus - are still permitted as an AWA, as are Flexible Staffing Options (Job Sharing and Multiple Concurrent Jobs).
+Please note: Compressed Work Week and Telecommuting must be submitted as part of the Staff Hybrid Remote Work Program.
+They are not appropriate as an Alternative Work Arrangement Request.

 The university will consider alternative work arrangements that allow employees to balance work and personal commitments while ensuring the operational/business needs of the department, management center, and/or school are met.

 Alternative work arrangements may include, but are not limited to: